Gum Grafting

 3

-Unlike the crown of your tooth, which is protected by enamel, the roots are vulnerable to decay.
+Exposed roots are more vulnerable to cavities and plaque buildup, which can lead to more aggressive gum disease.
 Root cavities are harder to treat than traditional cavities, further increasing the risk of tooth loss.

 Gum Grafting: The Solution for Receding Gums